-A Boma dinner is a quintessential part of the bush lore, traditionally it was when village elders came together to celebrate or debate something in their community.
+A boma dinner is a quintessential part of an authentic African safari, especially when staying in Victoria Falls as part of your Zimbabwe safari.
 Boma is a Swahili word for an enclosure and refers to the wall or fence that surrounds the area where people are dining (to protect them from any surprise visits from wildlife).
-It is characterized by a fire and the thrill of being exposed to the elements of the bush at night, and is a time for storytelling and enjoying delicious food and drinks with your fellow travellers.
+It is characterized by a fire and the thrill of being exposed to the elements of the bush at night, and is a time for storytelling, dancing, drumming and enjoying delicious food and drinks with your fellow travellers.

 What to expect from the Boma Dinner and Dance show

 Dinner times are always a treat in Africa and one of the best dining experiences are to be had at The Boma in Victoria Falls.
 Zimbabwe traditional dishes including a wide selection of game meat and vegetables, are prepared over open flames and served in the most sublime setting.

 It is a festive affair full of traditional music, dancing, drumming, food and entertainment with the senses tantalised with the sights, sounds and tastes of this Victoria Falls extravaganza.
 The evening starts off with a welcome ritual performed by traditional dancers.
 At the same time, guests’ faces are dotted and streaked with paint to signify the beauty of African women and the warrior look of African men.

 The four-course feast of the Vic Falls Boma Dinner